 Rob Roy Track and Glacier

 A picturesque one-hour drive will take you across to the Rob Roy Glacier track, which is a fantastic entry point to Mt Aspiring National Park.
 If you don’t have a car handy, there are regular shuttles to Raspberry Creek (where the trail begins) from Wanaka.
-On arrival, head on a 15-minute valley trek towards Matukituki River.
-From there, you’ll steadily climb through a small gorge, along the Rob Roy stream, to reach the alpine valley that will gift you with spectacular views of the exquisite glacier.
-All up, you’ll be covering 10 kilometres (6.2 miles), spending four to five hours appreciating the area’s forests and landscapes.
+On arrival, head on a 15-minute valley trek towards Mātukituki River.
+From there, you’ll steadily climb through a small gorge, along the Rob Roy stream, to reach the alpine valley that will give you spectacular views of the exquisite glacier.
+All up, you’ll be covering 10 kilometres (6.2mi), spending four to five hours appreciating the area’s forests and landscapes.

 Deans Bank Mountain Biking Track

-Horse trekking the Cardrona Valley
+Horse trekking in the Cardrona Valley